National Match Code: 256913

 • Vizient Academic Medical Center Pharmacy Resident Poster Presentation aligned with the ASHP Midyear Clinical Meeting

-4. Pharmacy Staffing
+4. Required Pharmacy Staffing Learning Experiences (longitudinal, 12 months)

 5. Departmental Meetings